- Boat trip in Lake Chamo.

 - Relax on Lake Langano

 9 Days – Omo Valley Tour Trip Summary

-When it comes true to have a comprehensive cultural trip in Ethiopia with the best of what the country offers in south Omo valley, this 9 days tour will definitely suit the traveler’s interest to explore and experience the Tribal cultural values in South Ethiopia.
-Our trip starts with the city of Addis Abba and proceed to the South to see the diversified cultural aspects of the Omo valley to Arba Minch, Konso, Jinka, and Turmi.
-Here in the Omo Valley, we will explore the Gurage, the Dorze Village, the Konso tribes, the Mursi and the Ari tribes, and the lovely tribes of the Hamer and the Karo and the Benna peoples and others.
+When it comes true to having a comprehensive cultural trip in Ethiopia with the best of what the country offers in south Omo valley, this 9 days tour will definitely suit the traveler’s interest in exploring and experiencing the Tribal cultural values in South Ethiopia.
+Our trip starts with the city of Addis Abba and proceeds to the South to see the diversified cultural aspects of the Omo valley to Arba Minch, Konso, Jinka, and Turmi.
+Here in the Omo Valley, we will explore the Gurage, the Dorze Village, the Konso tribes, the Mursi and the Ari tribes, the lovely tribes of the Hamer and the Karo and the Benna peoples, and others.

 - Meet and greetings at the Airport and assistance for Hotel transfer.